-exhibit.)
+Pastry and Pies (Project #07286) Cakes (Project #07300)

+DAIRY (FOOD

+MILK - UNIT I

+1400 07310 Buttermilk Cornbread - one 3" piece

+1401 07310 Three (3) Oatmeal Cookies

+1402 07310 Unit I - Milk Exhibit (No actual food items will be accepted as an exhibit.)

+ICE CI REAM - UI NIT II

+1403 07312 Granola Cookies (3)

+1404 07312 Unit II - Ice Cream Exhibit (No actual food items will be accepted as an exhibit.)

-CHEE SE - UNIT Ш
+CHEF ESE - UNIT

 1405 07314 Cheese sticks

 1406 07314 Unit III - Cheese Exhibit (No actual food items will be accepted as an exhibit.)

-CELE 1 NETEDMI NED DAIRY FOODS
+SELF I DETERMIN NED DAIRY FOODS

+1407 07319 Solf determined advanced Deimy exhibit including Solf Determined Project

-1407 07319 Self-determined advanced Dairy exhibit including Self Determined Project Record Sheet 300.SD.1
+1407 Self-determined advanced Dairy exhibit including Self Determined Project Record Sheet 300.SD.1

-F0.0P PDECEDI

 FOOD PRESERV ATION

-FREE ZING
+FREEZ ZING

+1
-1500 07401 Home Freezer Inventory Record (8 1⁄2" x 11") and completed page 34 of the

-Freezing project book
+1500 07401 Home Freezer Inventory Record (8 $\frac{1}{2}$ " x 11") and completed page 34 of the Freezing project book

-1501 07401 Menu Plan for three (3) meals, using frozen foods from your freezer inventory (8 1⁄2" x 11") and completed page 36 of the Freezing project book
+1501 07401 Menu Plan for three (3) meals, using frozen foods from your freezer inventory (8 1 / 2 " x 11") and completed page 36 of the Freezing project book

-DRYI NG
+DRYIN NG

 1502 07403 Poster to which two (2) samples of different dried fruits are attached.
-Each sample should be in a small zip-top plastic bag (for display purposes only) and should contain approximately 1⁄2 cup of dried fruit.
+Each sample should be in a small zip-top plastic bag (for display purposes only) and should contain approximately 1 / 4 cup of dried fruit.
 Label each fruit sample with drying method used and date prepared.
 1503 07403 Poster to which two (2) samples of different fruit or fruit/vegetable leathers are attached.
 Each sample should be in a small zip-top plastic bag (for display purposes only) and should contain a strip or square of fruit leather approximately 16 square inches (4" x 4" or 2" x 8").
 Label each fruit leather with drying method used and date prepared.
 1504 07403 Poster to which two (2) samples of different dried vegetables are attached.
-Each sample should be in a small zip-top plastic bag (for display purposes only) and should contain approximately 1⁄2 cup of dried vegetables.
+Each sample should be in a small zip-top plastic bag (for display purposes only) and should contain approximately 1 / 4 cup of dried vegetables.
 Label each fruit sample with drying method used and date prepared.

-Poster to which two (2) samples of different dried herbs are attached.
-Each sample should be in a small zip-top plastic bag (for display purposes only) and should contain approximately 1/4 cup of dried herbs (leaves only, no stems, whole, chopped or crumbled.)
+1505 07403 Poster to which two (2) samples of different dried herbs are attached.
+Each sample should be in a small zip-top plastic bag (for display purposes only) and should contain approximately 1 / 4 cup of dried herbs (leaves only, no stems, whole, chopped or crumbled.)
 Label each herb sample with drying method used and date prepared.

 BOILING WATER BATH CANNING - All canning exhibits must be labelled with Name of Product, Date and Processing information.
-Recipes used must be the ones supplied by the project, making sure that processing times are adjusted for your altitude! \Exception- you may use the recipe of your choice for any variety or jelly or jam and no sugar jam or jelly.
+Recipes used must be the ones supplied by the project, making sure that processing times are adjusted for your altitude!
+Exception- you may use the recipe of your choice for any variety or jelly or jam and no sugar jam or jelly.
+Recipes utilizing alcohol are ineligible.